-I have yet felt festive enough to embark on such a project so I was thrilled when I came across this absolutely acceptable (I’m speaking for myself, not Diana Kennedy) and a much easier mole sauce from the lovely Pati Jinich.
+I have yet felt festive enough to embark on such a project so I was thrilled when I came across this incredibly delicious and a much easier mole sauce from the lovely Pati Jinich.

-I won’t throw in the towel on the Ms. Kennedy’s spicy pork mole but I’m thrilled to have found an alternative I can make more than once a year.
+Rich, savory, a tiny bit sweet, and earthy, this traditional Mexican sauce has it all.
+Plus, it smells incredible as it cooks.
+I won’t throw in the towel on Ms. Kennedy’s spicy pork mole but I’m thrilled to have found an alternative I can make more than once a year.

 What we need to make it!